fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 !!! note "Using list of strings instead of list of modules"
     In `declearn`, it is possible to use name of modules instead of loading the actual modules.
-In the script below, we are rewritting the same as the one above but by specifying the module names.
+In the script below, we are rewritting the same `Optimizer` as the one above but by specifying the module names.

 ```python